-BEGINNING at the most southerly corner of Lot 15, as said lot is shown and so designated on that certain map of Tract No. 4677 filed in Book 168, Pages 14 through 18 of Miscellaneous Maps, Official Records of said County; thence along the southeasterly prolongation of the southwesterly line of said lot 30.00 feet to a line parallel with the southeasterly line of said lot; thence northeasterly along said parallel line 60 feet to the southeasterly prolongation of the northeasterly line of said lot; thence northwesterly along said southeasterly prolongation 30 feet to the most easterly corner of said lot; thence southwesterly along southeasterly line of said lot to the POINT OF BEGINNING.
+BEGINNING at the most westerly corner of Lot 66, as said lot is shown and so designated on that certain map of Tract No. 8040 filed in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence along the northwesterly extension of the southwesterly line of said lot 30.00 feet; thence northeasterly and parallel with the northwesterly line of said lot 75.00 feet to the northwesterly extension of the northeasterly line of said lot; thence southeasterly along said extension 30.00 feet to the most northerly corner of said lot; thence southwesterly along said northwesterly line of said lot to the point of beginning.